Magnus Carlsen

 Sven Magnus Øen Carlsen (Note: /no/) (born 30 November 1990) is a Norwegian chess grandmaster.
-Carlsen is a five-time World Chess Champion, five-time World Rapid Chess Champion, and the reigning (shared with Ian Nepomniachtchi) eight-time World Blitz Chess Champion.
-He has held the position in the FIDE rankings since 1 July 2011, the longest consecutive period of time, and trails only Garry Kasparov in time spent as the highest-rated player in the world.
-His peak rating of 2882 is the highest in history.
+Carlsen is a five-time World Chess Champion, reigning six-time World Rapid Chess Champion, reigning nine-time World Blitz Chess Champion and the reigning FIDE Freestyle Chess World Champion.
+Carlsen has held the No. 1 position in the FIDE rankings since 1 July 2011, the longest consecutive period, and trails only Garry Kasparov in time spent as the highest-rated player in the world.
+Without accounting for rating inflation, his peak rating of 2882 is the highest rating achieved since 1970.
 He also holds the record for the longest unbeaten streak at the elite level in classical chess at 125 games.

-A chess prodigy, Carlsen finished first in the C group of the Corus chess tournament shortly after he turned 13 and earned the title of grandmaster a few months later.
-At 15, he won the Norwegian Chess Championship, and later became the youngest ever player to qualify for the Candidates Tournament in 2005.
-At 17, he finished joint first in the top group of Corus.
-He surpassed a rating of 2800 at 18, the youngest at the time to do so.
-In 2010, at 19, he reached in the FIDE world rankings, the youngest person ever to do so.
+A chess prodigy, Carlsen earned the title of grandmaster at age 13, at the time becoming the second-youngest grandmaster in history.
+Two years later, he won his first Norwegian Chess Championship.
+At 17, he achieved his first victory in an elite tournament, finishing joint first in the top group of Corus.
+He surpassed a rating of 2800 at 18, the youngest at the time to do so, after winning the 2009 Pearl Spring Chess Tournament with a performance rating of 3002.
+In 2010, at 19, Carlsen reached the No. 1 position in the FIDE world rankings, the youngest person ever to do so.

-Magnus Carlsen became World Chess Champion in 2013 by defeating Viswanathan Anand.
+Carlsen became World Chess Champion in 2013 by defeating Vishy Anand.
 He retained his title against Anand the following year and won both the 2014 World Rapid Championship and World Blitz Championship, becoming the first player to hold all three titles simultaneously, a feat which he repeated in 2019 and 2022.
+No other player has achieved the World Rapid and World Blitz double, which Carlsen achieved five times.
 He defended his classical world title against Sergey Karjakin in 2016, Fabiano Caruana in 2018, and Ian Nepomniachtchi in 2021.
-Carlsen declined to defend his title in 2023, citing a lack of motivation.
+He declined to defend his title in 2023, citing a lack of motivation.
+In 2023, he won his first Chess World Cup.
+He has also won every single edition of the Champions Chess Tour and its successor, the Esports World Cup, from 2020 through 2026.

 Known for his attacking style as a teenager, Carlsen has since developed into a universal player.
 He uses a variety of openings to make it harder for opponents to prepare against him and reduce the utility of pre-game computer analysis.
-Carlsen has stated that the middlegame is his favourite part of the game as it comes down to "pure chess".
+In particular, Carlsen has been praised for his endgame play and exceptional ability to outplay his opponents in equal positions.
+Carlsen is often cited as the greatest chess player of all time.